Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Interfacers/Filer/Readme.md

 </DefineSource>

-The Filer is a quick object for opening a FiledFileVariable and safely using (read,write) it depending on the FiledModeStr.
+The Filer is a quick object for opening a FiledHardVariable and safely using (read,write) it depending on the FiledModeStr.